karlrohe/longpca/README.md

 Karl Rohe
 2024-01-03

+This package introduces a novel formula syntax for PCA.
+In modern applications (where data is often in “long format”), the formula syntax helps to fluidly imagine PCA without thinking about matrices.
+In other words, it provides a layer of abstraction above matrices.
+Given the formula and the (long) data, the code in this package transforms your data into a proper format for fast PCA via sparse linear algebra.
+The package also provides code to 1) help pick the number of dimensions to compute, 2) diagnose the suitability of PCA (both pre and post PCA), 3) rotate the PCs with varimax, 4) visualize and interpret the dimensions uncovered, and (not yet) 5) make predictions.
+This package uses “PCA” as a broad term for computing the leading singular vectors of a normalized (sometimes incomplete) matrix.
+Some might refer to specific instances as factor analysis, correspondence analysis, latent symantic analysis, social network analysis, or low-rank matrix completion, among other possible terms.
+This is big-tent PCA, all included. `longpca` is in development.
+So, functions and syntax might change.

 The current approach to PCA (principal components analysis) is *matrix first*.
 This note begins to explore an alternative path, one that is *model first*.
-This is code proposes an alternative way to think about PCA that makes matrices transparent; completely hidden, unless you want to see the code.
+The formula syntax provides an alternative way to think about PCA that makes matrices transparent; completely hidden, unless you want to see the code.

 I hope this makes PCA legible for folks that have not yet learned linear algebra (just like linear models are legible without solving linear